joncmh91/TripleTen-Data-Analytics-Portfolio/README.md

 <br><br>

 12. **Machine Learning: Forecasts and Predictions**
-<br>Title: *"Customer retention study for a fitness gym." -
+<br> **Title:** *"Customer Retention Study For A Fitness Gym."* -
 Breaking down customer profiles and behavioural trends using historical data with the aim towards predicting churn rates and ultimately, constructing a feasible customer retention strategy for the future.
-Both supervised and unsupervised learning models will be used.*
+Both supervised and unsupervised learning models are used.
     - Exploratory data analysis.
       * Visualizing feature distribution between churn vs non-churn customers - this aids in determining if certain features are good/bad churn indicators.